CARTAvis/carta-backend/README.md

 The server build depends on the following libraries:
 * [zfp](https://github.com/LLNL/zfp) for data compression.
 The same library is used on the client, after being compiled to WebAssembly.
 Build and install from git repo.
 * [fmt](https://github.com/fmtlib/fmt) for python-style (and safe printf-style) string formating and printing.
 Debian package `libfmt3-dev`.
-* [RapidJSON](https://github.com/Tencent/rapidjson) for JSON support.
-Included in this repo under `rapidjson`, as the Debian package is out of date.
+* [protobuf](https://developers.google.com/protocol-buffers) for client-side communication using specific message formats.
+Debian package `libprotobuf-dev` (> 3.0 required)
 * [HighFive](https://github.com/BlueBrain/HighFive) as a high level interface to HDF5.
 Build and install from git repo.
 * [HDF5](https://support.hdfgroup.org/HDF5/) for low level HDF5 support (required by HighFive).
 Debian package `libhdf5-dev`.
 * [µWS](https://github.com/uNetworking/uWebSockets) for socket communication with client.
 Build and install from git repo.